Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 We can see that it has different versions depending on the OS of the target machine (Android, iOS, Linux, OSX, Windows).
 It also has versions that depend on a technology being available on the target machine (Java, PHP, Python).

-Meterpreter payloads exist in **inline** (also called **single**) or **staged** form.
+Meterpreter payloads exist in **inline** (also called **single** or **stageless**) or **staged** form.
 An inline payload contains the entire payload in its binary.
-A staged payload is smaller and contains only a stager, that downloads the rest from the attacker machine when executed.
+A staged payload is smaller and contains only a stager, that downloads the actual payload from the attacker machine and runs it in memory.
 Inline payloads use the `_` symbol, for example `python/meterpreter_reverse_tcp` is inline and `python/meterpreter/reverse_tcp` is its staged equivalent.

 Exploits in Metasploit only support a subset of payloads, that can be listed with `show payloads` when the exploit module is loaded.

 Meterpreter exposes its own set of specialized commands to interact with the target machine.
-These can vary from a version of Meterpreter to the other, so check avaliable commands listed in the `help` command.
+These can vary from a version of Meterpreter to the other, so check available commands listed in the `help` command.

 ```shell
 help                             # show available Meterpreter commands